tgtakaoka/asmx/README.txt

 * Fixed a bug with 68K CMP "Dn,Dn" that got the registers reversed

+* 68K branches are made as short as possible if the destination is a known value

  - - -

 Version 2.0a4 changes (2007-02-02)